oonid/oo.or.id/content/contents/install-moodle.md

 Our web server is ready to serve PHP files.

 ## PostgreSQL

-Next, the database, as mentioned in requirements [^7], I use PostgreSQL 12.
+Next, the database.
+As mentioned in the requirements [^7], I use PostgreSQL 12.

 ```
 $ sudo apt install postgresql-12
 ```
-(sometimes you need to provide package `locales-all` before install PostgreSQL)
+(Sometimes you need to provide the package `locales-all` before installing PostgreSQL)

-Next, check the service is listen on port 5432 or called port postgresql:
+Next, check if the service is listening on port 5432, also known as port postgresql:

 ```
 $ sudo ss --listen --tcp --process
 ```

-or you can easily connect to the database server via postgresql client cli `psql` with user `postgres` (to database `postgres`), and then check connection info with command `\conninfo`.
+or you can easily connect to the database server via the postgresql client cli `psql` with the user `postgres` (to the database `postgres`), and then check the connection info with the command `\conninfo`.

 ```
 $ sudo su - postgres -c psql
 psql (12.18 (Debian 12.18-1.pgdg120+2))